tomj0311/streamlit-mui-elements/README.md

 All component callbacks are automatically stored in `st.session_state["events"]`.
 Access individual component states using their respective IDs with ease.

+If id="some_id" is not mentioned for a component it's events won'be be captured.

 ## 🎥 Demo

 Check out the demo below to see the Material-UI components in action!